top of page

 At Pulteney Pharmacy, we offer travel health advice and vaccination consultations, including assessment for IXCHIQ® eligibility.
 If you're planning to travel to a region where chikungunya is a risk, speak to our team.

 Visit us at pulteneypharmacy.com to book an appointment.
+We are here to ensure your health and safety while you travel.

 Comments